ianhirschfeld/role-sheet-challenge/README.md

 ## Submitting Your Solution

-You can submit your solution 1 of 2 ways:

-1. Fork this repo, commit your changes to your fork, and send a link to your forked repo to ian@playrole.com
-1. Create a zip of your final solution and email it to ian@playrole.com
+Create a zip of your final solution and email it to ian@playrole.com.